SAWERA-11/SAWERA-11/README.md

-- AssalamuAlaikum, I’m @SAWERA-11
-- I'm on my way to become a software engineer
-- 🌱 I’m currently learning python...
+Assalamu Alaikum
+I, Sawera Arif is on her way to learn & explore..

 <!---